 10. Uncheck the “Perform a quick format” option that is automatically selected by default.
 A quick format is, as you guessed it, faster, but the benefits of doing a full format are worth waiting the extra time.
 A full format checks each sector on the hard drive to ensure that there are no errors, while a quick format skips this step and doesn’t erase all of the data.

 11. Leave the “Enable file and folder compression” box unchecked.
-Compression saves some disk space, but it’s such a small amount and the size of hard drives being sold today make the compression unnecessary and will negatively impact how your hard drive performs.
+Compression saves some disk space, but it’s such a small amount and the size of hard drives being sold today makes the compression unnecessary and will negatively impact how your hard drive performs.

 12. Click “OK” to begin the formatting process.
 Click “OK” again when the warning box comes up that lets you know all data on the drive will be erased during the format procedure.
 If it’s a brand new hard drive you won’t have any data to worry about, but the warning box will still pop up.
 Ensure that you’ve removed any data that you need off the drive if it is used to prevent permanent loss.